Xunnamius/symbiote/README.md

 Symbiote is similar in intent to kcd-scripts, react-scripts, etc, but with many more opinions.

-I have three main goal with symbiote:
+I have three main goals with symbiote:

 **I.** Concentrate the configuration explosion inherent in the modern JS ecosystem into one centralized location.
 That's symbiote.
 Reuse as much